What Is The Difference Between Yoga And Meditation?

 It’s a great discipline, that needs to be inculcated in a classroom by an expert.
 Doing it inaccurate will cause more harm than probably benefits or no benefits at least.

-And that’s one of the reason, why you do not see much Yoga courses online.
+And that’s one of the reason, why you do not see many Yoga courses online.
 In contrast, there are numerous meditation courses online.